-For an illustration one may look at the sequences of bits included by Marsaglia in [17].
-Among them there are two bit sequences that he got from two devices he bought (one from Germany, one from Canada) and a third bit sequence produced (as Marsaglia says) by some hardware random generator in California.
-(The names are canada.bit, germany.bit and calif.bit.)
+For an illustration one may look at the sequences of bits that are included in the CD prepared by Marsaglia [17].
+Among them there are two bit sequences that he got from two devices he bought (one from Germany, one from Canada) and a third bit sequence produced (as Marsaglia savs) by some hardware random generator in California.
+The names are canada.bit, germany.bit and calif.bit.
 The device makers claimed that the bits produced by their devices are perfectly random.
 However, applying diehard tests to these sequences, Marsaglia found that they are far from being random.
-In fact, looking at two of them (from Canada and Germany), one could guess one of the reasons for their non-randomness [8].
-Namely, splitting them into bytes (integers in $0 \dots 255$ range) and searching for the two-byte substring 10 10, we find that this substring does not appear at all (at least among the first $10^6$ bytes I tested), while the expectation is several dozens of occurences.
+In fact, looking at two of them (Canada and Germany), one could guess one of the reasons for their non-randomness [8].
+Namely, splitting the bit sequences into bytes (integers in $0 \dots 255$ range) and searching for the two-byte substring 10 10, we find that this substring does not appear at all (at least among the first $10^6$ bytes I tested), while the expected number of occurrences is several dozens.
 To get an idea why this happens, one may also count the substrings of the form 13 x and find out that one of them appears much more often than the others: the substring 13 10 occurs more than four thousand times (instead of expected few dozens).

 If the reader worked a lot with Unix and MSDOS computers in 1990s, she would immediately see a plausible explanation: the file was converted as a text file from Unix to MSDOS encoding.
-(In Unix the lines of a text file were separated just by byte 10, while in MSDOS they were separated by 13 10.
-Converting 10 to 13 10, we make substrings 10 10 impossible and drastically increase the number of substrings 13 10.)
-The third file calif.bit probably had some other history that did not involve such a conversion, but still fails the tests for other reasons.
+In Unix the lines of a text file were separated just by byte 10, while in MSDOS they were separated by 13 10.
+Converting 10 to 13 10, we make substrings 10 10 impossible and drastically increase the number of substrings 13 10.

+The third file calif.bit probably had some other history that did not involve Unix to MSDOS conversion, but still fails the tests for the other reasons.